 LL.M.
 Certificate Requirements

-LL.M. students have three options with respect to the concentration.
-First, students in the program may obtain a concentration in Global Energy, International Arbitration, and Environmental Law by completing a total of 14 credits.
+Option 1: Students in the program may obtain a concentration in Global Energy, International Arbitration, and Environmental Law by completing a total of 14 credits.
 Concentration requirements include:

 - Must complete at least 9 credits from one focus area (Global Energy, International Arbitration, or Environment)